Pollution in China: Water pollution

 The water resources of China are affected by both severe water shortages and severe water pollution.
-An increasing population and rapid economic growth, as well as lax environmental oversight, have increased water demand and pollution.
-According to an investigation in 1980, the entire country has 440 billion cubic meters of the total water consumption.
-Consumption by agriculture, forestry, husbandry, and country residents was about 88 per cent of the total consumption.
-However, an investigation shows that 19 per cent of water in main rivers has been polluted as well as a total length of 95,000 kilometers.
-In addition, a survey for 878 rivers in the early 1980s shows that 80 per cent of them were polluted to some extent, and fish became extinct in more than 5 per cent of total river length throughout the country.
+The rapid population increase and rapid economic growth, as well as lax environmental oversight, resulted in increased water demand and pollution.

+In 1980, the entire country has 440 billion cubic meters of total water consumption.
+Consumption by agriculture, forestry, husbandry, and country residents was about 88 percent of the total consumption.
+However, an investigation shows that 19 percent of water in main rivers has been polluted with a total length of 95,000 kilometers.
+In addition, a survey of 878 rivers in the early 1980s shows that 80 percent of them were polluted to some extent and that fish became extinct in more than 5 percent of the total river length throughout the country.
 Furthermore, there are over 20 waterways unsuitable for agricultural irrigation due to water pollution.

 In response, China has taken measures such as rapidly building out the water infrastructure and increased regulation as well as exploring a number of further technological solutions.

+A 2025 study titled Lithium Levels in Umbilical Cord Blood from Two Cities in China found unexpectedly high lithium concentrations in newborns.

+March 2025, The Thallium Pollution Incident in Leishui, Hunan.
+Thallium (Tl) has caused increasingly serious environmental pollution in China due to industrial activities and illegal discharges.

 Air pollution

 Air pollution is a major public health issue in China.
 Over the past three decades, the rapid development of China has resulted in excessive emissions of greenhouse gases.
 Among the 337 cities, more than 40 percent of the major air pollutant concentrations exceeded Chinese standards.
 In the last few years, however, China has made significant progress in reducing air pollution.
 In 2016, only 84 out of 338 prefecture-level (administrative division of the People's Republic of China (PRC), ranking below a province and above a county) or higher cities attained the national standard for air quality.
 However, by 2018, those 338 cities enjoyed good air quality on 79% of days.
-The amount of harmful particulates in the air in China fell 40% from 2013 to 2020.
+The amount of harmful particulates in the air in China fell by 40% from 2013 to 2020.

 Average PM2.5 concentrations fell by 33% from 2013 to 2017 in 74 cities.
 The overall pollution in China fell further 10% between 2017 and 2018.
 Another study shows that China reduced PM2.5 by 47% between 2005 and 2015.
 In August 2019, Beijing experienced the lowest PM2.5 on record—a low of 23 micrograms per cubic meter.
 Beijing is on track to drop out of the Top 200 most polluted cities by the end of 2019.
 The reasons are many fold: (1) Millions of homes and businesses are switching from coal to natural gas and (2) Afforestation measures.
-China is also the world's largest producer of electric cars, but lags a number of European countries and the U.S. regarding the number of electric cars per capita.
+China is also the world's largest producer of electric cars.